 How can I make my kitten feel comfortable at night?

-Creating a cozy sleeping area, providing essential amenities, and establishing a consistent routine can help make kittens feel more comfortable at night.
+Creating a cozy sleeping area, providing essential amenities, and establishing a consistent routine can help kittens feel more comfortable at night.

-If your kitten exhibits signs of distress, such as excessive vocalization or destructive behavior, consult with your veterinarian for guidance on addressing their anxiety.
+If your kitten exhibits signs of distress, such as excessive vocalization or destructive behavior, consult your veterinarian for guidance on addressing their anxiety.

 How long does it take for kittens to adjust to being alone at night?